Welcome from Co-Founder Hal Taussig

 Welcome from Co-Founder Natalie Renee Perkins

 When I was first introduced to religious texts from outside of our canon, I had a series of emotions.
 First, confusion: Why don’t I know about these texts?
 Why aren’t people in my church talking about them?
 Does my pastor know about them?
 This confusion was followed by uneasiness.
 Maybe there’s a reason we don’t know about these texts.
 Maybe there’s a reason they were lost or left behind.
 And finally, curiosity.
 But they were found.
 Others were talking about God and Christ and they weren’t being heard from.

 As someone who works to hear the voice of those who are often silenced, working with these unheard texts felt like an alignment with work in which I was already immersed: Let’s fill in the blanks.
 Let’s uncover a little more of the pieces of the puzzle.
 Let’s try to more fully imagine the time period in which our religious materials were first considered and used.
 Let’s see how all of this information plays in our current context.

-That is the work that I find intriguing here at the Tanho Center for a new New Testament.
+That is the work that I find intriguing here at the Tanho Center.
 Through different contemporary mediums– art, literature, education–-how can we engage this material?
 As a professional artist and a writer, I specifically utilize the arts–-music, theatre, and film–-to examine these texts.
 If you find this work fascinating, I hope that you will join us as we continue to uncover and to examine.

 Here’s to the work that will emerge from our collective ideas!